 (8) CORI.
 Each applicant for licensure or renewal shall authorize the Board to access information held by the Massachusetts Criminal History Systems Board and other law enforcement agencies.

+(9) Malpractice History.
+Each applicant for licensure shall provide information and documentation on any malpractice claim in which he or she was a named defendant, as required by the Board.

+(10) Criminal History.
+Each applicant shall provide information and documentation on any criminal proceeding in which he or she was a defendant, in accordance with M.G.L. c.
+6, § 172(a)(3) and other applicable state and federal laws.
+An applicant should not report minor traffic violations.

-(9) Pre-medical Education.
+(11) Pre-medical Education.
 Each applicant for licensure shall have completed a minimum of two years in a college or university program acceptable to the Board.

-(10) Post-graduate Medical Training.
+(12) Postgraduate Medical Training.
 Each applicant for licensure shall satisfy the post-graduate training requirements as set forth in 243 CMR 2.00.

-(11) Applicants for Licensure or Renewal Who Have Changed Their Names.
+(13) Applicants for Licensure or Renewal Who Have Changed Their Names.
 Each applicant for licensure or renewal who has been known by a name other than that used on his or her application shall complete the name change forms used by the Board to verify name changes, and shall submit the completed forms along with the documentation required therein.

-(12) Duty to Update Registration Information.
+(14) Duty to Update Registration Information.